LiteLLM AI Gateway Collectors

 }

-If data protection controls fail - due to a successful jailbreak, misalignment, or lack of security boundaries - AIDR output policy rules can still mitigate the issue by redacting sensitive data, defanging malicious references, or blocking the response entirely.
+If data protection controls fail - due to a successful jailbreak, misalignment, or lack of security boundaries - the policy output rules can redact sensitive data, defang malicious references, or block the response entirely.

-In the following example, we simulate a response from a privately hosted LLM that inadvertently includes information that should not be exposed by the AI assistant.
+The following example simulates a response from a privately hosted LLM that inadvertently includes information that should never be exposed by the AI assistant.
+Enable Confidential and PII detector in your collector's policy output rules, and set its US Social Security Number rule to use a redact method .

 --header 'Content-Type: application/json' \